Talk to Admissions Staff

 - Can you connect me with alumni from my anticipated career track or area of study?

-One of the best opportunities you’ll have for talking personally with admissions staff is at school recruiting events such as those posted in the School Events Calendar
+One of the best opportunities you’ll have for connecting with admissions staff is at school recruiting events such as those found on our Events page.